schollz/gojot/gpg/README.md

 ## To Do

 - [ ] Add logging
-- [ ] Automatically look for keyrings and use the first one found (unless otherwise specified)
+- [ ] Automatically look for keyrings and use the first one found, otherwise throw error.
+Can override with specified key ring.